-Figure 11.1 Assembly Code Stack Frame
+Figure 12.1.
+General Appearance of Assembly Code Stack Frame

 The return address is always necessary.
 The presence of auto variables depends on the function definition.
 The presence of arguments and structure return space depends on the function call.
 (The stack pointer may actually point lower than the indicated mark temporarily because of temporary information pushed on the stack.)